 Interviewees were part of a biobank’s internal access team (n=4), part of the biobank data access committee (n=5), part of both (n=5), or had an overarching role – including the consideration of access - at a biobank (n=1).
-Interviewees were from biobanks in six countries and four continents (Europe, Asia, Australasia, North America).Analysis
+Interviewees were from biobanks in six countries and four continents (Europe, Asia, Australasia, North America).
+Interviewees’ disciplines were either biomedical research (n=3), health informatics/data analysis (n=2) or epidemiology (n=1); or bioethics (n=1), policy-related (n=2), or managerial (n=3).
+Three interviewees were participant representatives.

+Analysis

 Analysis of interview data was conducted by GS.
 Analysis was inductive and completed in two inter-linked rounds: broad coding, followed by detailed coding of the transcripts (11).
 Specifically, initially, interview transcripts were carefully read and re-read for relevant ideas and themes, and combined with the extensive memo-making taken directly after interviews.
 Second, interview transcripts were analysed line-by-line using NVivo software.
 Coding was carried out via constant comparison, which was continual, rigorous and allowed for developing themes.
 Coding and themes were discussed in detail with AL, throughout the analysis process.

-nterviewee identification is withheld refer to a specific practice or process that was absent in biobanks.
+The disciplines that interviewees came from is not compared in the findings as this made no differences to their responses.
+Interviewee identification is withheld if, for example, they refer to a specific practice or process that was absent in [most] other biobanks.

 Ethics Approval